 The thieves don’t always have to win.
-There are several security layers that can be added into existing supply chain security to significantly reduce the risk of cargo theft and, hence, your exposure to loss.
+Several security layers can be added into existing supply chain security to significantly reduce the risk of cargo theft and, hence, your exposure to loss.

 One of the first things to understand is what your exposure to cargo theft actually is.
 For instance, what areas of the country do you operate in?
-There are several cargo theft “hot spots” in the United States that include certain areas within the states of California, Texas, Georgia, Florida, Tennessee, Illinois, and New Jersey (see Figure 1).
+There are several cargo theft “hot spots” in the United States that include certain areas within the states of California, Texas, Georgia, Florida, Tennessee, Illinois, and New Jersey (see Figure 1, from a 2013 report).
 If you move or store goods in any of these states, you have a higher probability of becoming a victim of a cargo theft.

 Also, you need to consider the current popularity of the particular commodities sold in your store.
 Figure 2 shows that virtually all commodities, at one time or another, represent desirable targets for cargo theft.

 Do you control the delivery of your merchandise with an in-house proprietary trucking fleet?
 Many retailers are moving away from maintaining their own transportation to focus on their core business of retailing.
 Those that do maintain their own fleets, however, have a distinct advantage; from screening and hiring their own drivers; to making investments in security devices to add to their fleet of tractors and trailers; to establishing proprietary in-transit policies and procedures that your specific drivers use while transporting shipments.

 More often than not, however, companies contract out their transportation services and do not necessarily have direct control over their transportation providers.
 That being the case, there are many best practices that can be put into place contractually to ensure that your exposure to potential cargo crime is reduced.
 Some of these mandated best-practice policies for third-party providers should include the following: